jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### Final attempt: the pattern

 It's necessary to resort once again to the pattern discussed in this article.
-The solution is nothing more than an extension of the [extracting functions case](#extracting-the-functions), where now each function has its own return type:
+The solution is a generalization of the [extracting functions case](#extracting-the-functions), where now each function has its own return type.
+Let's first analyze an initial attempt, which, however, will turn out to be wrong:

 ```ts
 type TypeMap = {